Improved null proportion estimators for multiple discrete tests with plug-in FDR control: Results for simulated data

 In this section, we analyze how the discrete adjustments can improve the base estimators on simulated data.
-More specifically, we follow \cite{DDR2018} by simulating a two-sample problem in which a vector of $m= 500$ independent binary responses is observed for $N=25$ subjects in both groups.
-The goal is to test the $m$ null hypotheses $H_{0,i}$: '$p_{1i} = p_{2i}$', $i = 1,...,m$ where $p_{1i}$ and $p_{2i}$ are the success probabilities for the $i^{th}$ binary response in group A and B respectively.
-Thus, for each hypothesis $i$, the data can be summarized by a $2 \times 2$ contingency table, and we use (two-sided) Fisher's exact tests (FETs) for testing $H_{0i}$.
-The $m$ hypotheses are split in three groups of size $m_1$, $m_2$, and $m_3$ such that $m = m_1 + m_2 + m_3$.
-Then, the binary responses are generated as i.i.d Bernoulli of probability 0.01 ($\Bin(1,0.01)$) at $m_1$ positions for both groups, i.i.d $\Bin(1,0.10$) at $m_2$ positions for both groups, and i.i.d $\Bin(1,0.10)$ at $m_3$ positions for one group and i.i.d $\Bin(1,p_3)$ at $m_3$ positions for the other group.
-Thus, null hypotheses are true for $m_1 + m_2$ positions, while they are false for $m_3$ positions (set $\cH_1$).
-We interpret $p_3$ as the strength of the signal and set it to 0.4, while $\pi_{1} = \frac{m_3}{m}$, corresponds to the proportion of signal.
-Also, $m_1$ and $m_2$ are both taken equal to $\frac{m - m_3}{2}$.
+More specifically, we follow \cite{DDR2018} by simulating a two-sample problem in which a vector of $m= 500$ independent binary responses is observed for $N$ subjects in two groups.
+The goal is to test the $m$ null hypotheses $H_{0,i}$: '$p_{1i} = p_{2i}$', $i = 1,...,m$ where $p_{1i}$ and $p_{2i}$ are the success probabilities for the $i^{th}$ binary response in the two groups respectively.
+Thus, for each hypothesis $i$, the data can be summarized by a $2 \times 2$ contingency table, and we use (two-sided) Fisher's exact tests (FETs) for testing $H_{0i}$. {The $m=500$ hypotheses are split into three groups of size $m_1$, $m_2$, and $m_3$ such that $m = m_1 + m_2 + m_3$.
+Then, the binary responses are generated as i.i.d Bernoulli of probability 0.01 ($\Bin(1,0.01)$) at $m_1$ positions for both groups, i.i.d $\Bin(1,0.10$) at $m_2$ positions for both groups, and i.i.d $\Bin(1,0.10)$ at $m_3$ positions for one group and i.i.d $\Bin(1,0.40)$ at $m_3$ positions for the other group.
+Thus, null hypotheses are true for $m_1 + m_2$ positions, while they are false for $m_3$ positions.
+We set $m_1=m_2=150$ so that $m_0=300$ for the true number of null hypotheses (or accordingly $\pi_0=0.6$).} Note that the proposed methods can also be investigated for other types of discrete tests (e.g. Poisson) following \cite{durand2019discretefdr}.
+In the present work, we focus the simulation setting to FET as they appear also in all the real data results presented in Figures~\ref{fig:FETestim_IMPC} and Figure~\ref{fig:MultipleDiscretePlots}.

-We first compare the base estimators $\mStorey$ \eqref{def:m0:Storey}, $\mPCNew$ \eqref{eq:def:PC:new}, and $\mPol(2, 1/2)$ \eqref{eq:def:m0poly} with their standard discrete rescaled versions.
-Figure~\ref{fig:FETestim_base_vs_resc} displays the estimation results for a grid of true $\pi_{0} \in \{0.1, \dots, 0.9 \}$.
-We can see that incorporating discreteness leads to considerable improvements for all estimators over the entire range of $\pi_{0}$ values.
-This is particularly relevant for large values of $\pi_{0}$ where the base estimators may lead to a strong deterioration in the power of the plug-in BH procedure. {On another note, among the base estimators we can see that $\mPol(2, 1/2)$ performs poorly compared to the results of Section~\ref{ssec:numerical:results}.
-This seems plausible since a large portion of $p$-values are equal to 1 in the discrete setting in contrast to the Gaussian setting.
-For these $p$-values, the contribution in the $\mPol(2, 1/2)$ estimator is equal to the constant $\nu= \frac{3}{1 - 1/2^{3}} = \frac{24}{7} $ which is much larger than the corresponding contribution of $\nu=2$ in the Storey estimator. }